List of Twin Star Exorcists characters: Former Members

-Mayura's divorced father who was the former master of Rokuro and Yuuto, left his family as he did not wish for his duties to interfere with their lives.
-He displays a cold exterior yet is caring.
-Seigen renounces his status as a Heavenly Commander due to losing his right arm to his traitorous student Yuuto.
-Despite the loss of his arm, he is not heavily impeded while fighting regular Kegare and still dominates Rokuro in sparring matches.
-When Mayura's skills are approved Seigen passes over his "Byakko" the White Tiger title to her.
+Seigen is Mayura's divorced father and former master of Rokuro and Yuuto; he left his family because he did not wish for his duties to interfere with their lives.
+He has a cold exterior but is caring.
+Seigen renounces his status as a Heavenly Commander after losing his right arm to his traitorous student Yuuto.
+Despite the loss of his arm, he is not heavily impeded when fighting regular Kegare and still dominates Rokuro in sparring matches.
+When Mayura's skills are approved, Seigen passes the "Byakko" (White Tiger) title to her.